security-notes/infobyte-faraday-wiki/CSV-Importer.md

     * vulnerability_web_policyviolations
     * vulnerability_web_tags

-Possible values for vulnerability and vulnerability web SEVERITY:
+**3)** Possible values for vulnerability and vulnerability web SEVERITY:
 * info
 * low
 * med
 * high
 * critical

-Possible values for vulnerability and vulnerability web STATUS:
+**4)** Possible values for vulnerability and vulnerability web STATUS:
 * opened
 * closed
 * re-opened
 * risk-accepted

-Possible values for service STATUS:
+**5)** Possible values for service STATUS:
 * open
 * filtered
 * close

-WARNINGS:
-1) Unicode chars not supported.
-2) host_name not can be empty.
-3) Anything not numeric entered on Port will be ignored

-A few important concepts you should keep in mind before importing an csv file:
+**Warnings:** keep in mind the following concepts before importing an CSV file:

-1) Hosts must ALWAYS have a interface associated.
+1) Hosts must ALWAYS have an interface associated.

 2) Vulnerabilities must always have either a host OR a service associated to them.

-3) Web Vulnerabilities must always be associated with BOTH a host AND a service.
+3) Web Vulnerabilities must always be associated with a host AND a service.

+4) Unicode chars not supported.

+5) Anything not numeric entered on **service_port** will be ignored

+***

-Command for Community:
+#### Command for Community version:
 ~~~~
 python2 ./bin/fplugin import_csv -u http://username:password@127.0.0.1:5985/ --csv /path/to/file/file.csv -w WORSKPACE_NAME
 ~~~~
+_Options:_

- --csv The name and path of your csv.
+ * --csv: the name and path of your CSV.

- -w Faraday's workspace where all the information will go to.
+ * -w: Faraday's workspace where all the information will go to.

-Command for Commercial Versions:
+#### Command for Commercial versions:
 ~~~~
 python2 ./bin/fplugin import_csv -u http://127.0.0.1:5985/ --csv /path/to/file/file.csv -w WORSKPACE_NAME --username USERNAME --password PASSWORD
 ~~~~

+_Options:_
- --csv The name and path of your csv.
+ * --csv: the name and path of your CSV.

- -w Faraday's workspace where all the information will go to.
+ * -w: Faraday's workspace where all the information will go to.

- --username  Username of an Admin User.
+ * --username: username of an Admin User.
- --password  Password of an Admin User.
+ * --password: password of an Admin User.

+#### Example file

-Here you have an file example:
+Here you have an example file:

 [file.csv](https://raw.githubusercontent.com/wiki/infobyte/faraday/files/file.csv)